 - A small unnoticeable incision is made under the nipple which will be invisible over time.

-- A very small instrument will be inserted through the incision to release the connective fibres and duct which form the inverted nipple.
+- A very small instrument will be inserted through the incision to release the connective fibers and duct which form the inverted nipple.

 After the surgery